TickTeam/guide-tt/android_app/1_how_to_create_a_new_task.md

 <br />

-**-Option 2: Use “Quick add bar” to add a task with due date and priority directly.**
+**-Option 2: Add a task to Quick Add Bar with due date and priority.**

 If you have enabled “Quick add bar”, you can create a task directly at the bottom of the task page.
 To enable “Quick add bar”, You should: